‘Time for new leadership.’ Miami Dade College President Eduardo Padrón to step down

 “I believe it is now time for new leadership that will continue our commitment to student access, success and innovation,” he continued.

 Padrón was a key cultural player helping to launch the Miami Book Fair and saving the Miami Film Festival when it was foundering.
-He also acquired and helped restore the Freedom Tower in downtown Miami.
+He also acquired and helped restore the Freedom Tower in downtown Miami, turning it into a museum to reflect the Cuban immigrant experience.

+In 2016, President Barack Obama honored Padrón by giving him the Presidential Medal of Freedom.

 Comments